nrfconnect/sdk-nrf/samples/matter/lock/README.rst

 Upgrading the device firmware
 =============================

-To upgrade the device firmware, complete the steps listed for the selected method in the `Performing Device Firmware Upgrade in Matter device`_ tutorial.
+To upgrade the device firmware, complete the steps listed for the selected method in the :doc:`matter:nrfconnect_examples_software_update` tutorial in the Matter documentation.

 Dependencies
 ************